-With it, you can set daily time limits on any app and limit the usage to keep that urge to play an addictive game or swipe through social media timeline for hours and completely neglect reality.
+With it, you can set daily time limits on any app and limit the usage to keep that urge to play an addictive game or swipe through social media timelines for hours and completely neglect reality.

-Once you reach the daily limit, the app will close and the icon should be grayed out.
+Once you reach the daily limit, the app will close and the icon should be greyed out.
 Informing you that the app is off-limit until midnight when the counter resets.
 Or until you turn off this option.

-So, the first thing you need to check is Digital Wellbeing and confirm that the Home Screen icons that are gray on your Android, aren’t, in fact, disabled by the App Timer or Focus mode of sorts.
+So, the first thing you need to check is Digital Wellbeing and confirm that the Home Screen icons that are grey on your Android, aren’t, in fact, disabled by the App Timer or Focus mode of sorts.

 Follow these instructions to disable App Timer or Focus mode on your Android: